Home / Study

 Change society for the better

-The Master Programme on Sustainable Materials (SUMA) aims to train tomorrow’s industrial engineers in collaborative work in a global world and gather some of the best educational programmes in the field of Sustainable Materials Engineering in Europe.
+The Master Programme on Sustainable Materials gathers some of the best educational programmes in the field of Materials Science and Engineering in Europe.

-The programme involves studies in two different institutions (depending on your Programme Path selection), an internship in a company and a Master thesis in collaboration with a company.
+The programme involves studies in two different institutions (depending on your selected track), an industrial internship and a Master thesis in collaboration with a company.
 Learn more about the course and partner university locations below.

 The SUMA programme structure consists of the following parts: